redpesk-common/modbus-binding/docs/3-configuration.md

 Modbus binding creates one verb per sensor.
 By default each sensor verb is prefixed by the RTU uid.

-`conf.d/project/etc` contains multiple working examples.
+The `etc` directory contains multiple working examples.
 `eastron-sdm72d.json` uses serial Modbus, the others use Ethernet Modbus.